-To supplement the Bank's consolidated and unconsolidated financial statements presented (except for the free provisions recognised by the Bank as described herein) in accordance with the BRSA Accounting and Reporting Principles, the Bank uses certain ratios and measures included (including through incorporation by reference) in this Base Prospectus that might be considered to be "alternative performance measures" (each an "APM") as described in the ESMA Guidelines on Alternative Performance Measures (the "ESMA Guidelines") published by ESMA on 5 October 2015.
+To supplement the Bank's consolidated and unconsolidated financial statements presented (except for the free provisions recognised by the Bank as described herein) in accordance with the BRSA Principles, the Bank uses certain ratios and measures included (including through incorporation by reference) in this Base Prospectus that might be considered to be "alternative performance measures" (each an "APM") as described in the ESMA Guidelines on Alternative

+Performance Measures (the "ESMA Guidelines") published by ESMA on 5 October 2015.
 The ESMA Guidelines provide that an APM is understood as "a financial measure of historical or future financial performance, financial position, or cash flows, other than a financial measure defined or specified in the applicable financial reporting framework."
 The ESMA Guidelines also note that they do not apply to APMs "disclosed in accordance with applicable legislation, other than the applicable financial reporting framework, that sets out specific requirements governing the determination of such measures."

-Any APMs included in this Base Prospectus are not alternatives to measures prepared in accordance with the BRSA Accounting and Reporting Principles and might be different from similarly titled measures reported by other companies.
-The Bank's management believes that this information, when considered in conjunction with measures reported under the BRSA Accounting and Reporting Principles, is useful to investors because it provides a basis for measuring the organic operating performance in the periods presented and enhances investors' overall understanding of the Group's financial performance.
-In addition, these measures are used in internal management of the Group, along with financial measures reported under the BRSA Accounting and Reporting Principles, in measuring the Group's performance and comparing it to the performance of its competitors.
+Any APMs included in this Base Prospectus are not alternatives to measures prepared in accordance with the BRSA Principles and might be different from similarly titled measures reported by other companies.
+The Bank's management believes that this information, when considered in conjunction with measures reported under the BRSA Principles, is useful to investors because it provides a basis for measuring the organic operating performance in the periods presented and enhances investors' overall understanding of the Group's financial performance.
+In addition, these measures are used in internal management of the Group, along with financial measures reported under the BRSA Principles, in measuring the Group's performance and comparing it to the performance of its competitors.
 In addition, because the Group has historically reported certain APMs to investors, the Bank's management believes that the inclusion of APMs in this Base Prospectus provides consistency in the Group's financial reporting and thus improves investors' ability to assess the Group's trends and performance over multiple periods.
-APMs should not be considered in isolation from, or as a substitute for, financial information presented in compliance with the BRSA Accounting and Reporting Principles.
+APMs should not be considered in isolation from, or as a substitute for, financial information presented in compliance with the BRSA Principles.
+APMs as reported by the Bank might not be comparable to similarly titled items reported by other companies.

-For the Group, measures that might be considered to be APMs in this Base Prospectus (and that are not defined or specified by the BRSA Accounting and Reporting Principles or any other legislation applicable to the Bank) include (without limitation) the following (such terms being used in this Base Prospectus as defined below):
+For the Group, measures that might be considered to be APMs in this Base Prospectus (including pursuant to any supplement hereto) (and that are not defined or specified by the BRSA Principles or any other legislation applicable to the Group) include (without limitation) the following (such terms being used in this Base Prospectus as defined below):

-cash loan-to-deposit ratio: As of a particular date, this is: (a) the total amount of cash loans excluding non-performing loans ("NPLs") as of such date divided by (b) total deposits as of such date.
+cash loan-to-deposit ratio: As of a particular date, this is: (a) the total amount of cash loans (excluding factoring and leasing receivables and non-performing loans ("NPLs")) as of such date divided by (b) total deposits as of such date.